-William L. Atkins Director of Charitable Bingo
+Director of Charitable Bingo Operations Division

 William Lee (Billy) Atkins was appointed Charitable Bingo Operations Director by Texas Lottery Commissioners on Thursday, October 29, 1998.
-Prior to that, Atkins served as both acting director and assistant director of the Charitable Bingo Division of the Texas Lottery Commission.
+Prior to that, Mr. Atkins served as both Acting Director and Assistant Director of the Charitable Bingo Division of the Commission.

-Atkins first came to the Texas Lottery as the Special Projects Coordinator for the Intergovernmental Affairs Section in January 1993, a position he held until April 1994.
+Mr. Atkins first came to the Commission as the Special Projects Coordinator for the Intergovernmental Affairs Section in January 1993, a position he held until April 1994.

-Prior to working with the Texas Lottery Commission, Atkins was a Legislative Assistant for Texas Senate Senator John T. Montford from January 1983 to December 1985.
+Prior to working at the Commission, Mr. Atkins was a Legislative Assistant for Texas Senate Senator John T. Montford from January 1983 to December 1985.
 In January 1987 he worked as an Administrative Assistant for Texas State Representative Gary L. Watkins until December 1992.

-Atkins is currently President of the North American Gaming Regulators Association (NAGRA), a professional organization of federal, state, provincial, local, and tribal government agencies primarily responsible for regulation of legalized gaming activities.
+Mr. Atkins is currently President of the North American Gaming Regulators Association (NAGRA), a professional organization of federal, state, provincial, local, and tribal government agencies primarily responsible for regulation of legalized gaming activities.

-TEXAS LOTTERY COMMISSION ORGANIZATIONAL STRUCTURE
+TEXAS LOTTERY COMMISSION'S ORGANIZATIONAL STRUCTURE